1977 Washington Redskins season: Week 9

 In a rematch from two weeks ago, the Eagles opened up scoring with a 21-yard touchdown pass from Ron Jaworski to Tom Sullivan in the only score of the first half.
 The Redskins tied the score in the third period on a 6-play 65-yard drive and ended with a 14-yard touchdown pass from Joe Theismann to Frank Grant.
 The Eagles untied it in the fourth period as Jaworski scored from one yard.
 The Redskins then came back first Dallas Hickman blocked an Eagles punt and advanced it to the Philadelphia 19.
 A 10-yard unsportsmanlike conduct foul moved the Skins to the 9 where Theismann and Calvin Hill each ran for 2 yards then Theismann hit Danny Buggs for 5 yards to tie the game.
 Later the Redskins' Mark Moseley kicked a 54-yard field goal to put the Skins ahead by 3, but back came the Eagles where they drove from their own 14 to the Washington 14 where after 3 incomplete passes.
-Horst Muhlmann came on and with 18 seconds to play miss an easy 31-yard field goal to seal an Redskins win.
+Horst Muhlmann came on and with 18 seconds to play miss an easy 31-yard field goal to seal a Redskins win.